Benham’s Top unrolled

 What to see

-The colours a just a little stronger (more saturated) if you speed up to zero frame delay between each flicker step.
+The colours are just a little stronger (more saturated) if you speed up to zero frame delay between each flicker step.

 What to do

-Slow down the flicker with the stepper at bottom left – e.g. delay to 10.
-Then you see that there is only black and white in the display no colour.
-The sequence is full black, full white with upper grating row, second grating row, third grating row, and full white alone.
+Slow down the flicker with the stepper at the bottom left – e.g. delay to 10.
+Then you see that there is only black and white in the display, no colour.
+The sequence is full black, full white with the upper grating row, second grating row, third grating row, and full white alone.
 The colours are illusory.

 Another parameter to change is the number of stripes, technically the spatial frequency of the grating.
 For me, the colours are present without difference from 1 stripe to ≈50 stripes.